SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 > supports the user by digitalizing the previously paper-driven process, while providing instant
 > analysis capabilities.
 >
-> **Excellent and intuitive UX** - Using Netzgrafik-Editor should be as easy and natural as drawing
+> **Excellent and intuitive UX** - using Netzgrafik-Editor should be as easy and natural as drawing
 > on a whiteboard.
 No training required.
 Analysis happens in real time.
 >